20 Top-Rated Things to Do in Connecticut

 4. De-Stress in Chester

 Although small, Chester has an incredible calming effect on even the most stressed of travelers.
 Wandering though its lovely streets is akin to getting a nice, warm hug.
+No wonder so many people dub this one of the best places to visit in Connecticut.

 Located nearly two hours from both New York and Boston, this quaint hamlet is a popular weekend destination for city dwellers looking to unwind.
 It's set upon the Connecticut River and is home to kind and welcoming locals who serve up a mean brunch (and dinner) at the town's eateries.